DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/grouping.md

 ## Configure the Grouping UI

 Use the `Toolbar`, `GroupingPanel` and `TableHeaderRow` plugins in addition to those used for the basic setup to enable the grouping UI.
-You can configure the UI to allow a user to use any of the following methods to specify grouping options:
+You can configure the UI to provide any of the following methods for specifying grouping options:

 - Drag a column header to or from the Group Panel Import the [DragDropProvider](../reference/drag-drop-provider.md) plugin.